The Power of Why

 Great ads – like great leaders – tell you why, not just what and how.

-Indy will post a couple of examples from Apple in today's rabbit hole and I'll explore an hour's worth of examples during next week's session of Wizard of Ads LIVE.
-"Speaking to Why" is also a new module in Brandable Chunks, the workshop taught by Jeff Sexton and Chris Maddock and me at Wizard Academy.
+Indy will post a couple of examples in today’s rabbit hole and I’ll explore an hour’s worth of examples during the next session of Wizard of Ads LIVE.
+“Speaking to Why” is also a new module in Writing for Radio and the Internet, the workshop taught by Jeff Sexton and Chris Maddock at Wizard Academy.

 Roy H. Williams